sheland/Resume-1/README.md

 June 2016-August 2016
 * Conducted a qualitative process evaluation of a family planning project in four communities in Asmara.
 * Trained 22 community health workers on the content of the new curriculum and facilitation skills.
-* Created promotional material to recruit community health workers.
+* Created promotional material such as posters and brochures to recruit community health workers.

 #### STD Prevention Programs/Evaluation Intern, California Family Health Council, Los Angeles
 September 2015-January 2016